pinejade/pinejade.github.io/content/authors/吕思远/_index.md

 ---
 # Display name
-title: 吕思远
+title: Si yuan Lv(吕思远)

 # Full name (for SEO)
-first_name: 思远
+first_name: Siyuan
-last_name: 吕
+last_name: Lv

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2024级本科生
+role: Class of 2024

 # Organizations/Affiliations
 organizations: